 One of the scariest places on the planet is Poveglia, an island no more than 3 miles from Venice.
-It’s a forbidden piece of land in the southern lagoon and it’s off limit for good reasons.
+It’s a forbidden piece of land in the southern lagoon and it’s off-limits for good reasons.
 Not that any locals ever go there, but lately foreigners in search of a good story as well as journalists and TV people have come to investigate.
 Many of them are just searching for an adventure, a good story or some video footage to use on youtube.
 This adventure could easily become a little too much hardcore though, cause what we’re talking about is

 the most haunted place on earth.

 The oldest history of Venice is hidden in shadows and mist.
 But we know that before Venice became Venice, the lagoon was already inhabited.
 The muddy waters were home to fishermen, rangers and other adventurers.
 There was the prosperous Salt production and there were Roman settlements like Torcello, the harbor of the very important Roman inland town Altino.
 The stronghold on the Lido island, Malamocco, was already a well-defended town, and there was Rialto.
 This latter was no more than a few cabins thrown out on the sand.
-But it would later become one of the most fascinating and powerful cities of all times.
+But it would later become one of the most fascinating and powerful cities of all time.